mia-platform/documentation/docs/fast_data/configuration/indexes.md

 [Projections](/fast_data/the_basics.md#projection) are used by almost all of the services of the Fast Data.
 The following indexes must be configured for every projection so DB interaction is as quick as possible.

 - **Primary key index**: Compound unique index of all the fields marked as primary key.
 This index will be used in the strategies execution.
+When using index autogeneration this index will be called `mia_primary_key_index`.
 - **Ingestion indexes**: Same as the "Primary key fields index" but with the addition of two fields, `__internal__counter` and `__internal__counterType`.
 These two fields are added to the projection's record in the database when the record is created by the [Real Time Updater](/fast_data/realtime_updater.md) so there's no need to declare them as normal fields.
 Make sure you declare **two indexes**, one with both fields and the other one with just the `__internal__counterType` field.
-As the name indicates, this indexes will be used to update the Projection's record during the ingestion process
+As the name indicates, this indexes will be used to update the Projection's record during the ingestion process.
+When using index autogeneration these indexes will be called `mia_internal_counter_index` and `mia_internal_counter_type_index`.
 - **Aggregation index**: Again, same as the "Primary key fields index" but adding the field `__STATE__`.
 As the name suggests, it will be used to query the documents for the aggregation.
+When using index autogeneration this index will be called `mia_state_index`.

 :::caution
 If you use manual strategies don't forget to declare the fields you use inside the Javascript files as indexes